Recycling at home

 Here are Council's top paper and cardboard recycling tips.

 - It’s tempting to throw glossy junk mail straight into the waste bin.
 Remember it’s made from paper.
-It can be of better use through your recycling bin at home.
+Place it in your recycling bin.

 - Cardboard food containers at markets and festivals deserve another life too.
 Empty the food scraps into the waste bin before recycling the cardboard container.